 Securing unreinforced masonry building parapets and facades

-On 28 February 2017 the government introduced a requirement for owners of certain unreinforced masonry (URM) buildings to secure street-facing parapets and facades, in response to the 2016 Hurunui/Kaikōura earthquakes.
+From February 2017 owners of certain unreinforced masonry buildings are required to secure street-facing parapets and facades in response to the 2016 Hurunui/Kaikōura earthquakes.

-Following the Hurunui/Kaikōura earthquakes in November 2016, GNS Science advised there was an increased risk of further earthquakes occurring in the next 12 months in areas that include Wellington City, Lower Hutt City, Marlborough and Hurunui Districts.
-In November 2017, updated forecasting by GNS Science showed the heightened risk period was expected to extend for at least another six months.
+After the 2016 Hurunui/Kaikōura earthquakes, GNS Science advised there was an increased risk of further earthquakes occurring in the next 12 months in areas that included Wellington City, Lower Hutt City, Marlborough and Hurunui Districts.

 Owners of URM buildings, who received a notice from their territorial authority issued under section 124 of the Building Act 2004, as modified by the Order in Council, are required to secure the street-facing parapet and/or facade on their building within 12 months of the date of the notice to reduce the risk of falling masonry.

-The list of affected streets can be found in the Questions and Answers below.
+The list of affected streets can be found in this Questions and Answers document:

-The funding application form, technical guidance and further information on securing URM building parapets and facades can be found on MBIE’s Building Performance website.
+The funding application form, technical guidance and further information on securing URM building parapets and facades can be found on our Building Performance website(external link).